THE ARTIST SUSAN R. SCHLEPP

 Background

-Susan R. Schlepp is a dynamic expressionist artist from Sammamish, WA, originally from Pittsburgh, PA.
-She has a passion for mixed media painting and printmaking, gaining inspiration from the natural world & her inner landscape.
+Susan R. Schlepp is a dynamic expressionist artist from Bellevue, WA, originally from Pittsburgh, PA, with degrees in Marketing & International Business from FIU, along with 13 years of art study in a variety of formal classes, workshops, art residencies and art retreats.
+She has a passion for mixed media painting, printmaking and collaging gaining inspiration from the natural world & her inner landscape.
 Her art flows instinctively with each piece having a unique story to tell, uplifting the viewer and enhancing the space it resides in.
+Susan believes the arts, as a whole, elevate, broaden and deepen our lives in countless ways and should be supported and accessible to all.

 Motivation